Tiana Raftstrand-Smith: Background

-Raftstrand-Smith was born in Auckland and is of Māori descent.
+Raftstrand-Smith was born in Auckland and is of Māori and Norwegian descent.
 She played her junior rugby league for the Richmond Rovers before moving to the Gold Coast, Queensland as a 13-year old.
 In Australia, she attended Keebra Park State High School and played rugby league for the Parkwood Sharks.

 Raftstrand-Smith's aunt, Portia Woodman, is a New Zealand rugby sevens and rugby union international.

 Playing career

 Early years

 While at Keeba Park, Raftstrand-Smith was a member of the Australian rugby sevens Youth Development Program.

 In 2021 and 2022, she played for the Burleigh Bears in the QRL Women's Premiership, winning a Grand Final with the club in 2021.

 On 25 June 2021, the 18–year old Raftstrand-Smith started at for Queensland in their State of Origin win over New South Wales.
 In August 2021, she signed with the Gold Coast Titans.

 2022

 In February, Raftstrand-Smith represented the Māori All Stars against the Indigenous All Stars.

 In Round 1 of the delayed 2021 NRL Women's season, she made her NRLW debut for the Titans against the St George Illawarra Dragons.
 On 24 June 2022, she came off the bench for Queensland in their 20–14 loss to New South Wales.